-- Keep taking your medication until you check with your doctor - always check with your doctor, midwife or pharmacist before taking any medicine - make sure that your doctor, dentist or other health professional knows you are pregnant before they prescribe you anything or give you treatment
+- Keep taking your medication until you check with your doctor. - Always check with your doctor, midwife or pharmacist before taking any medicine. - Make sure that your doctor, dentist or other health professional knows you are pregnant before they prescribe you anything or give you treatment.

-- talk to your doctor if you take regular medication - ideally before you start trying for a baby or as soon as you find out you are pregnant, and - use as few over the counter medicines as possible.
+- Talk to your doctor if you take regular medication ideally before you start trying for a baby or as soon as you find out you are pregnant. - Use as few over the counter medicines as possible.

-Medicines and treatments that are usually safe include paracetamol, most antibiotics, dental treatments (including local anaesthetics), some immunisations (including tetanus and flu injections) and nicotine replacement therapy.
-But you should always check with your GP, pharmacist or midwife first.
+Medicines and treatments that are usually safe include paracetamol, most antibiotics, dental treatments (including local anaesthetics), some immunisations (including tetanus, pertussis and flu